Code-Institute-Submissions/African-Explorers/README.md

 I decided to go with a full page background image rather than a banner and additional images.
 I think this provided a much cleaner and grabbing look to the site and it allowed me to be creative and change the background image with different devices.

+### **Redesign of about us section.
+As explained in the bugs section due to responsiveness issues it proved more efficient to redesign to a simpler layout.

 ### **Additional call to action button**
-I added a click to contact us button on the about us section as well to provide an addtional call out and easier navigation.
+I added a click to contact us button on the about us section as well to provide an additional click to see images button for easier navigation.

 ### **Change to single page site**
 After discuss with one of my mentors it was advised that due to this being a simple site with not a lot of content it was recommended I switch to a single page site.